ejuju/nubio/readme.md

 # Nubio: Online profile for developers

-Nubio can be used as a static site generator, HTTP(S) server or Go library.
+Nubio can be used as a static site generator, CLI, HTTP(S) server or Go library.

 ## Introduction